Lorne Gould: Musical Instrument Collection

 my bamboo reed section.

 Here is my new Selmer-Bundy Alto Clarinet.
-The internet made me an offer I couldn't refuse.
+The internet made me an offer

-I had to buy a mouthpiece, ligature and reeds to use it, and that cost me more than I paid
+I couldn't refuse.
+I had to buy a mouthpiece, ligature and reeds to use it,

-for this instrument!
-It does need a couple of pads and some adjustments, though.
+couple of pads and some adjustments, though.

 My latest new instrument: a 12 hole Alto Ocarina in Raku-style white ceramic.